top of page

 Who Is Responsible for Fire Door Inspections?

-The Responsible Person (often the managing agent, freeholder or building owner) is legally responsible for ensuring fire doors are inspected and maintained.
+The Responsible Person (often the managing agent, freeholder, or building owner) is legally responsible for ensuring fire doors are inspected and maintained.
+Inspections should be carried out by a competent person with appropriate training and experience, supported by clear documentation.

 What Happens If Issues Are Found?